-3 Credit Hours • 45 Contact Hours (Lecture) Prerequisite: ITA 112 (Grade of C or higher) or faculty consent
+Prerequisite: ITA 112 with a C grade or higher or faculty consent

 Continues Italian Language I and II in the development of increased functional proficiency in listening, speaking, reading, and writing the Italian language.
+Note: The order of the topics and the methodology will vary according to individual texts and instructors.